 How to Avoid Disaster Pants When Using CBD Oil

-It is usually funny to hear about a person’s travails with diarrhea, at least until you become the victim!
-If possible, try and learn more about the MCT oil a firm puts into their CBD tinctures; email or call them if necessary.
-You need an MCT oil rich in C8 fatty acids because they cause less gut irritation than the others.
+It might be funny to hear about a person’s travails with diarrhea, at least until you become the victim!
+If possible, try and learn more about the MCT oil or other ingredients that a firm puts into their CBD tinctures.
+Email or call them if necessary.

-It is also not wise to consume the CBD oil on an empty stomach which is often the case when consumed in the morning.
-Ideally, eat some protein with your CBD to reduce the ‘bolus’ effect; this is a term used to describe the practice of consuming a high quantity of a compound orally.
+It is also not wise to consume the CBD oil on an empty stomach, which might be the case when consumed in the morning.
+Ideally, eat some protein with your CBD to help reduce how quickly the body absorbs it.

 If you take CBD oil and have diarrhea, make sure you stop taking it until the symptoms are gone.
-Use this time to investigate whether it is another issue such as stress or your diet that is causing the problem.
-When you feel better, try taking the CBD oil at half the previous dose.
-If you get diarrhea again, you need to switch to an oil with a different carrier, or a new form of administration.
+You may use this time to investigate whether it is another issue, such as stress or your diet, that is causing the problem.
+If your symptoms do not improve, contact a healthcare provider as you may have a different cause of diarrhea that is unrelated to the CBD oil.

 Some doctors are not as “convinced” as others when it comes to the clinical efficacy of CBD.
 Still, it is more than worth it to try and speak with a general practitioner or healthcare provider about implementing CBD into your lifestyle.
 CBD (and cannabis in general) are becoming increasingly accepted.
 As such, more and more physicians are educating themselves as to the compound’s uses and applications.